RhysDeimel/RhysDeimel.github.io/README.md

 ```sh
 pelican -rl
 ```
-and then preview the site by navigating to http://localhost:8000/ in your browser.
+and then preview the site by navigating to [http://localhost:8000/](http://localhost:8000/) in your browser.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)